n0lavar/cp_red_npc_generator/README.md

 ## Info

 A generator that generates NPCs based on json configs using the specified rank and role.
+See `configs/ranks.xlsl` for balance details.

 Generated: